 Second-year Crews are invited to build and bring Trail Markers to Spring Outing.
-Each tribe's Trail Marker will be displayed in front of the tribe's cabin.
-During Spring Outing, Y Guides Directors will walk around second-year cabins and judge on the best Trail Marker.
-Tribes are encouraged to put their personal touch on their Trial Markers.
+Each Crew's Trail Marker will be displayed in front of the Crew's cabin.
+During Spring Outing, the Y Guides Staff will walk around second-year cabins and judge on the best Trail Marker.
+Crews are encouraged to put their personal touch on their Trail Markers.

 Each dad/child pair will work together to create an individual piece that represents their relationship; a special memory or your Y Guides names.

-Trail Markers are used to represent where we are, and each piece of the Y Guides Trail Marker represents the tribe as a whole, as well as the individual dad/child pairs.
+Trail Markers are used to represent where we are, and each piece of the Y Guides Trail Marker represents the Crew as a whole, as well as the individual dad/child pairs.

 Use your creativity.
 The sky is the limit!

 Trail Markers should be weatherproof, as they will be sitting outside cabins.
 Below are a few materials that can be easily found and used to build Trail Markers:

 - Recycled plastic bottles

 - Blocks of wood

 - Empty laundry detergent bottles